A Maximum Likelihood Calibration of the Tip of the Red Giant Branch Luminosity from High Latitude Field Giants using Gaia Early Data Release 3 Parallaxes: Maximum Likelihood

-The difference of nearly $ 0.1 $~mag in the values of $ M_{TRGB} $ reflects the inability to constrain $ \beta $ with the current sample, and could be reduced substantially in the future with better constraints on $ \beta $.
 For the purpose of the current analysis, we consider the difference between the two values of $ M_{TRGB} $ to be a {\it systematic} uncertainty.
-Therefore we adopt a value $ M_{TRGB} = -3.926 \pm 0.031$~mag, the midpoint of the two extreme cases; to account for the variation in $M_{TRGB}$ from the range of $\beta$, we add a systematic error of 0.045~mag, which is the distance between the endpoint $M_{TRGB}$ values and the midpoint.
+Therefore we adopt a value $ M_{TRGB} = -3.91$~mag, the midpoint of the two extreme cases; to account for the variation in $M_{TRGB}$ from the range of $\beta$, we add a systematic error of 0.09~mag, which is the distance between the endpoint $M_{TRGB}$ values and the midpoint and encapsulates the statistical errors which are all smaller than the systematic differences that set this error.
+We list the error budget and anticipated future improvements in Table \ref{tab:Error_Budget} and expect this measurement to improve with a future replacement of APASS photomtery with $Gaia$ DR3 photomtery.

-In order to compare our inferred value of $ M_{TRGB} $ with other results, we need to take into account the color of our sample. \cite{Rizzi_2007ApJ...661..815R} obtain a color correction of $ 0.217 \cdot \big((V - I) - 1.6\big) $.
-Using $ V $-band photometry from APASS, we find an average $ V-I $ color of 1.848~mag, which translates to a color correction of $ -0.052 $~mag.
-We use the \cite{Rizzi_2007ApJ...661..815R} correction rather than the \cite{Jang_2017ApJ...835...28J} correction for consistency, as \cite{Rizzi_2007ApJ...661..815R} also use a ML approach to identify the TRGB while the \cite{Jang_2017ApJ...835...28J} approach uses the Sobel filter.
-After including this color term, we derive a fiducial zero-point for the Milky Way TRGB to be $-3.978 \pm 0.031$ (stat) $\pm$ $0.045$ (sys)~mag.
-We discuss the interpretation of this result in $\S$ \ref{sec:Disc}.
+In order to compare our inferred value of $ M_{TRGB} $ with other results, we need to take into account the color of our sample and correct our TRGB to a fiducial color.
+The mean $V-I$ color of our sample is 1.72~mag.
+Because \cite{Jang_2017ApJ...835...28J} find that colors bluer than $V-I$ = 1.9~mag do not need a color correction, we do not apply a color correction to our TRGB measurement.